djnavarro/art/content/gallery/scopes/_index.md

 <br><br>

 The weird thing about this series is that there is an entire [R package](https://github.com/djnavarro/scopes) for it that I honestly cannot remember writing.
 According to the commit logs I released the source code sometime in May 2020.
-Sure, the past is a foreign country, but you can still visit it on github.
+Like everything else about this year, the memories of doing this have just vanished into the general maelstrom of "life in 2020".